 School Health Services

 The School Health Services Program is a component of the public health system that provides basic health services to all public school students.
 All 67 counties provide basic school health services.
-The services include: health appraisals; nursing assessments; child-specific training; preventative dental screenings and services; vision, hearing, scoliosis, and growth and development screenings; health counseling; referral and follow-up of suspected or confirmed health problems; first aid and emergency health services; assistance with medication administration; and health care procedures for students with chronic or acute health conditions.
+These services include: health appraisals; nursing assessments; child-specific training; preventative dental screenings and services; vision, hearing, scoliosis, and growth and development screenings; health counseling; referral and follow-up of suspected or confirmed health problems; first aid and emergency health services; assistance with medication administration; and health care procedures for students with chronic or acute health conditions.
 The goal of school health services is to ensure that students are healthy, in school, and ready to learn.
-Additionally, school health registered nurses work closely with school staff and parents to promote healthy behaviors (such as, maintaining a healthy weight and choosing to be physical active) and reduce risk-taking behaviors (such as, eliminating the use of tobacco).

 - Centers for Disease Control and Prevention – Healthy Schools: www.cdc.gov/healthyschools/index.htm

 - National Association of School Nurses, Inc: www.nasn.org/advocacy/white-papers

 - Public Health and School Nursing: Collaboration to Promote Health

 - School Nurses Assess and Address Social Determinants

 - School Nurses' Role in Combating Chronic Absenteeism

 - Definition of School Nursing: www.nasn.org/nasn/about-nasn/about